davidebianchi/gswagger/README.md

 To convert struct to schemas, we use [jsonschema] library.
 The struct must contains the appropriate struct tags to be inserted in json schema to generate the schema dynamically.
-It is always possible to add a totally custom swagger schema using [kin-openapi]
+It is always possible to add a totally custom swagger schema using [kin-openapi].

 ## Usage

+To add a router not handled out of the box, it must implements the [Router interface](./apirouter/router.go).

 An example usage of this lib with gorilla mux: